 Transactions should be recorded in the accounting system accurately.
 An approved set of general ledger and subsidiary accounts are maintained for assets, liabilities, revenues, expenses, budgetary accounts, and other accounts.
 All transactions should be supported by documentary evidence, which becomes part of the accounting records.
 Error transactions should be reviewed, resolved, and cleared in a timely fashion.
 Manually determined control totals should be reconciled with recorded results.

-Your Accounting Management System is comprised of your Accounting manual, associated accounting procedures, and accounting documents.
+Your Accounting Management System is comprised of your Accounting manual, associated accounting policies and procedures, and accounting documents.
 The Accounting Management System utilizes standard forms and provides control and accountability over these forms.
 Supervisors should review posted accounting transactions with source documents and processing documents.
 When organized correctly, your accounting system will result in improving the effectiveness of your accounting operations and in your ability to satisfy auditor requirements.

 The future begins today, with your purchase of this Bizmanualz Accounting Policies, Procedures and Forms.
 This manual is needed more now than ever.
 Accounting systems are more accessible than ever before.
 Unfortunately, they come with no instructions.
 The user guide that comes with the accounting software only explains what the menu options do, it doesn’t explain which options result in sound accounting practices.